 Amazing Space Studio and Gallery

-Award-winning and internationally-recognized artists Bill Horne and Claire Kujundzic live, produce and exhibit their art in Wells and beyond, including Spain and Hungary.
+Award-winning and internationally-recognized artists Bill Horne and Claire Kujundzic live, produce and exhibit their art in Wells and beyond, including Spain, Hungary and Japan.
 Amazing Space Studio and Gallery is housed inside the former Holy Rosary Catholic Church.
 Both of them work in a variety of media and styles, including painting and original prints.
 Visitors will also find an eclectic selection of gifts including cards, fridge magnets, and hand silk screened Wells T-shirts, as well as organic espresso.

 Their studio also offers professional graphic services such as logo and book design.
 Bill and Claire are members of Canadian Artists Representation/le front des artistes canadiens (CARFAC) and the CARFAC Copyright Collective.
-Bill was the 2013 recipient of the CARFAC National Visual Arts Advocacy Award; he has taught at Vancouver’s Native Education Centre and Nicaragua’s National School of Art.
+Bill was the 2013 recipient of the CARFAC National Visual Arts Advocacy Award and an Award of Excellence in the 2019 Tokyo International Screen Print Biennale; he has taught at Vancouver’s Native Education Centre and Nicaragua’s National School of Art.
 Claire was the 2002 recipient of the Today’s Woman Contribution to the Arts Award, BC Interior, North & Yukon and the Best Illustration of the Year Award from Canadian Association of Labour Media in 1997.
 She has lived in other small BC towns including Nelson, Salmon Arm and Summerland.

 Mention you saw Amazing Space Studio and Gallery on Love Wells and receive a hand silk-screened WELLS sticker.